debiki/talkyard/client/debiki/readme.txt

           embedding-custom-non-visible-data-with-the-data-attributes>
  Using underscoer ensures the data names in the html doc matches the names in the Javascript source code which avoids confusion.
+ (Oops these very short names might be a bit crazy.)
  Example:  zd_t_id  means:  folded (zd, 'z' is fold)  thread (t)  id (id).
  But don't use:  zd-t-id, that'd be converted to 'zdTId' I think.
  If the data is only set and read via Javascript (never serialized to html),